alfredyewang/WEVar/README.md

 ### Input File Format
 WEVar takes UCSC Genome Browser BED file.
 The BED fields are:

-- Chromosome  The name of the chromosome (e.g. chr3, chrY, chr2_random) or scaffold (e.g. scaffold10671).
+- Chromosome  The name of the chromosome (e.g. chr3, chrY).
 - Start The starting position of the feature in the chromosome or scaffold.
-The first base in a chromosome is numbered 0.
-- End The ending position of the feature in the chromosome or scaffold.
+- End The ending position of the feature in the chromosome.
 - Labels Functional or Benign

 The first three are required for predicting WEVar score, and all are necessary for training WEVar model.
 Please see data/test_SNPs file as reference